Nazeim/docs.wavesplatform/docs/en/waves-node/how-to-work-with-node-wallet.md

 ## Creating a New Wallet From Scratch <a id="new"></a>

-Node will create a wallet if the directory listed in `wallet` section of [node's configuration file](https://github.com/wavesplatform/Waves/blob/master/node/src/main/resources/application.conf) does not already contain wallet.dat file.
-In this case node will also generate a random seed.
+On startup a node creates wallet if the directory listed in `wallet` section of [node's configuration file](https://github.com/wavesplatform/Waves/blob/master/node/src/main/resources/application.conf) does not already contain wallet.dat file.
+In this case the node will also generate random seed.

 When wallet.dat is created, the node will request in the console a password which must be set for newly created wallet.dat.
 This password will be used to encrypt file contents to prevent stealing seed.